zeriahgroup/Travel/travels/2026_Tasmania.md

 **Bustling & Family-Centric**

-**Du Cane Brewery & Dining Hall** leans into Launceston's reputation as Tasmania's brewing heartland.
-This massive dining hall is arguably one of the most family-friendly venues in the city, providing a vibrant atmosphere where the kids can safely play while the adults enjoy local craft beers.
+**[Du Cane Brewery & Dining Hall](https://ducanebrewing.com.au/)** leans into Launceston's reputation as Tasmania's brewing heartland.
+This massive dining hall is arguably one of the most family-friendly venues in the city, providing a vibrant atmosphere where the kids can safely play while the adults enjoy **local craft beers**.

-- Famous for their fantastic wood-fired pizzas, which include great gluten-free options.
+- Famous for their fantastic **wood-fired pizzas**, which include great gluten-free options.
 - Features a dedicated, separate play area complete with a mini rock-climbing wall to keep the younger ones highly entertained.

 **Historic Novelty**

-**Jailhouse Grill** is set inside a heritage-listed 1800s building and leans into a playful convict theme that adds a layer of history and novelty to dinner.
+**[Jailhouse Grill](https://jailhousegrill.com.au/)** is set inside a heritage-listed 1800s building and leans into a playful convict theme that adds a layer of history and novelty to dinner.
 It is a long-standing local institution perfect for hearty, comforting meals.

-- Specializes in area-sourced steaks and high-quality local meats.
+- Specializes in **area-sourced steaks and high-quality local meats**.
 - Offers a diverse menu that includes a dedicated children's selection, ensuring even the pickiest eaters are covered.
+-

 **Interactive Dining**